EhtashamBillah/Bayesian-Machine-Learning-in-Breast-Cancer-Diagnosis/README.md

 ## Density Estimation:
 -1.
 Probability Density of Normal Distribution

 -2.
-Non-Parametric Guassian Kernel Density
+Non-Parametric Gaussian Kernel Density

 ### Thus, in total eight Bayesian Machine Learning Models were fitted.
 The model performance will be discussed in details in a separate file.